Discover this thriving community of artisans nestled in the lush North Fork Valley of Colorado.

 Makers’ shops dot the North Fork Valley landscape, and make for a fun day of exploration.
 In downtown Paonia check out Refinery, an upcycled clothing and accessories boutique with pieces by local designers such as Elisabethan, known for its classic Go Betty Tee and Swish Skirt made from recycled fabrics.
-Nearby is Cirque Cyclery & Remedy Cafe, with all the bikes and gear you’ll need to tackle the area’s ribbons of mountain-biking trails, plus a juice bar and boutique with lots of local wares.
+Nearby is Cirque Boutique, with lots of gifts and accessories produced by local artists and unique clothing and home decor to boot.
 Or if your outdoor adventures involve fishing, stop by Gnomish Rod Works and pick up a fly-fishing rod handcrafted by Jeffrey Hatton.
 Also in town is Creature Collective, a natural dye studio and shop featuring plant-dyed clothing and natural skincare lines.
 Travel to Cedaredge and visit The AppleShed, which combines fine-art galleries showcasing the works of local and regional artists, furniture and home decor, small boutiques, and the Williams Cellars wine and cider tasting room, all under one roof.

 Think Outside the Gallery